 Skis & Boards

-Snow Boards can be used on this program.
+Snow Boards can be used in this program.
 If ‘boarding’ you need to be an advanced boarder and you must use a ‘split’ board.
-A snowboard and snow shoe combination is NOT acceptable.
+A snowboard and snowshoe combination is NOT acceptable.
 Please don’t bring a board if you’ve never boarded in the backcountry before.
 Poles are essential for boarders.

-- Skis / Split Board If skis, either ‘Alpine Touring’ or Telemark.
-We recommend a short (160 – 185cm) wide ski designed for powder.
+- Skis / Split Board We recommend a short (160 – 185cm) wide ski designed for powder.

 - Climbing skins ‘Stick-on type’